PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-11 08:01:46
+Last updated: 2024-04-11 08:02:20
-Random Quote: Do you still trust people?
-Even after what you've been through? - Oh Il-nam
+Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby